Merlotec/space_render/README.md

 A compact render plugin to the Amethyst game engine which renders the 'cosmos' (so basically lots of tiny stars) in real time.

 # How to use
-Add the `CosmosRender` plugin to your Amethyst render bundle.
+Add the `CosmosRender` plugin to your Amethyst render bundle as shown:
 ```rust

 let display_config_path = app_root.join("config\\display.ron");